santush87/EV-ChargingStationAPI/README.md

 ## API Endpoints

 Each charging station in this API is characterized by a unique ID, Geo-Coordinates (latitude, longitude), and zipcode/postcode.
+Internally the search by distance is done using the MySQL geospatial functionality.
+The query speed could be improved by adding spatial index to the point column as a future improvement.

 The EV-Charging Station API provides the following endpoints: